bluethefoxofficial/Forest-OS/initrd/README.txt

 packaged alongside it.

 The kernel's libc headers and sources are exported to `/usr/libc` inside the initrd on every build.
-They originate from the root-level `libc/` directory so developers compiling on Forest can include the same libc that shipped with the kernel.
+They originate from `libs/libc/` so developers compiling on Forest can include the same libc that shipped with the kernel.